-7.9C.
-Analyze the characteristics of Earth that allow life to exist such as the proximity of the Sun, presence of water, and composition of the atmosphere.
+7.9A.
+Analyze the characteristics of objects in our solar system that allow life to exist, such as the proximity of the Sun, presence of water, and composition of the atmosphere.

 MATH

 6.5A.
 Represent mathematical and real-world problems involving ratios and rates using scale factors, tables, graphs, and proportions.